-Most Important Career Question To Ask Yourself
+Single Most Important Career Question To Ask Yourself

+Most Important Career Question To Ask YourselfTo wit, I jokingly (but not really) say your resume is not an obituary, but instead, a dynamic, driving career road map.
 And there's one thing that can help "wake" job seekers up more than anything... by asking the most important career question that will impact their competitiveness in today's job market:

 - Have I attained any industry-specific certifications?

 - Have I taken any classes, workshops, trainings, conferences, conventions, webinars, continuing education units, or gone to any corporate learning university sessions?

 - How have I demonstrated the practical application of what I have learned into my work?

 - Has there been any peer recognition for my subject-matter expertise (as in any awards, speaking engagements, publications, etc.)?